BeaCox/JSS_Reader/README.md

 - [x] **Fetching articles** 10.28
 - [x] Display content following HTML syntax 10.28
 - [x] **Explore page** 10.29
 - [x] **Updates when a new subscription is added** 10.30
 - [x] Solve the tag confusion problem 10.30
 - [x] **Solve the bug of not rendering 'unread' icon in time after one-click reading** 10.30
+- [x] Solve the new feed render order problem 10.30
 - [ ] Render 'star' and 'unread' icons anytime property changed
 - [ ] Change the Logo ?
+- [ ] Adapts to different sizes of devices

 #### Account